Stochastic Average Model Methods: Numerical Experiments

 \subsection{Tested variants of \Cref{alg:dfotr}}

 We generated several variants of \Cref{alg:dfotr}.
-When we assume access to full gradient information (i.e., when we work with logistic loss functions in these experiments), we refer to the corresponding variant of our method as \texttt{SAM-FO} (stochastic average models -- first order) and use the models \Cref{eq:first_order}.
-When we do not assume access to gradient information and work with least-squares minimization (i.e., when we work with generalized Rosenbrock and cube functions in these experiments), we extend \texttt{POUNDERS} and refer to the corresponding variant of our method as \texttt{SAM-POUNDERS}, using the models \Cref{eq:zero_gauss_newton}.
+When we assume access to full gradient information (i.e., when we work with logistic loss functions in these experiments), we refer to the corresponding variant of our method as \texttt{SAM-FO} (stochastic average models -- first order) and use the models \cref{eq:first_order}.
+When we do not assume access to gradient information and work with least-squares minimization (i.e., when we work with generalized Rosenbrock and cube functions in these experiments), we extend \texttt{POUNDERS} and refer to the corresponding variant of our method as \texttt{SAM-POUNDERS}, using the models \cref{eq:zero_gauss_newton}.

 For both variants, \texttt{SAM-FO} and \texttt{SAM-POUNDERS}, we split each into two modes of generating $I_k$ and $J_k$ in each iteration.
-For the \emph{uniform} version of a variant, when computing the subset $I_k$ or $J_k$, we take a given computational resource size $r$ and generate a uniform random sample $\{1,\dots,p\}$ of size $r$.
+For the \emph{uniform} version of a variant, when computing the subset $I_k$ or $J_k$, we take a given computational resource size $r$ and generate a uniform random sample without replacement of size $r$ from $\{1,\dots,p\}$ .
 For the \emph{dynamic} version of a variant, when computing the subset $I_k$ or $J_k$, we implement \Cref{alg:dynamic_batchsize}.
-The intention of implementing uniform variants is to demonstrate that sampling according to our prescribed distributions is empirically superior to uniform random sampling.
+The intention of implementing uniform variants is to demonstrate that sampling according to our prescribed distributions is empirically superior to uniform random sampling, which is, arguably, the first naive mode of sampling someone might try.

-For all variants of our method, we set the trust-region parameters of \Cref{alg:dfotr} to fairly common settings, that is, $\Delta_0=1$, $\Delta_{\max}=1000$, $\gamma=2$, and $\eta_1=0.1$.
+For all variants of our method, we set the trust-region parameters of Ccref{alg:dfotr} to fairly common settings, that is, $\Delta_0=1$, $\Delta_{\max}=1000$, $\gamma=2$, and $\eta_1=0.1$.
 Although not theoretically supported, we set $\eta_2=\infty$, so that step acceptance in \Cref{alg:dfotr} is effectively based only on the ratio test defined by $\eta_1$.
 For the parameters of \Cref{alg:dynamic_batchsize} in the dynamic variant of our method, we chose $\pi = 0.99$ and $C=\sum_{i} L_i$.
 For tests of \texttt{SAM-POUNDERS}, all model-building subroutines and default parameters specific to those subroutines were lifted directly from \texttt{POUNDERS}.
-We particularly note that, as an internal algorithmic parameter in \texttt{POUNDERS}, when computing \Cref{eq:global1_zogn} and \Cref{eq:global2_zogn} for use in \Cref{alg:dynamic_batchsize}, we use the upper bound $\|V_{Y_i}^{-1}\|\leq \min\{\sqrt{n}, 10\}$.
+We particularly note that, as an internal algorithmic parameter in \texttt{POUNDERS}, when computing \cref{eq:global1_zogn} and \cref{eq:global2_zogn} for use in \Cref{alg:dynamic_batchsize}, we use the upper bound $\|V_{Y_i}^{-1}\|\leq \min\{\sqrt{n}, 10\}$.